Spanish Water Dog as an Emotional Support Dog

 Their distinct coat requires specific care to ensure they remain comfortable and clean.

-- Coat Care: The coat should be left in its natural state, requiring regular brushing and occasional trimming to prevent matting and skin irritation.
+- Coat Care: The coat should be left in its natural state.
+Regular brushing and occasional trimming prevent matting and skin irritation.

-- General Hygiene: Regular baths and ear checks are necessary to prevent infections, ensuring the dog remains comfortable in their role as an ESA.
+- General Hygiene: Regular baths and ear checks are necessary to prevent infections.
+This ensures the dog remains comfortable in their role as an ESA.

 Preparing a Spanish Water Dog for Emotional Support Work